musikele/musikele.github.io/_drafts/tips-tricks-from-my-linux-experience.md

 ## buy (or build) a NAS

-The problem: decouple my life from Dropbox, Google Drive, etc. I have more than 100+ GB of data, up to 2003, that I want to preserve forever.
+**The problem**: decouple my life from Dropbox, Google Drive, etc.

+I have more than 100+ GB of data, going back to 2003, that I want to preserve forever.
 Also, I want to backup my photos and my entire PC, everyday, twice per day.
 Buying space from one of those accounts can cost up to 100€ per year.

 But I'm a nerd and I want to do it myself!

 What I am looking for is a **NAS** (_Network Attached Storage_), basically a Server connected to the internet.
 After having looked around, building one means you have time,  knowledge and a spare computer.
 I did not have time and a spare computer so I decided to buy one :)

-I bought a NAS with two 3TB hard disks, total expense 320€, duplicated in a RAID 1 configuration.
+I bought 5 years ago a NAS with two 3TB hard disks, total expense 320€, duplicated in a RAID 1 configuration.
 This means that the two disks are exact clones and when a disk will fail I can substitute it with a new one and the system will autoclone the disks.

-But buying a NAS it's not only great because of the power you get,
+But buying a NAS it's not only great because of the power you get, but because you can experiment with a lot of cool features!
+That's a list of what I accomplished:

+* buy a domain and point to the NAS - access the NAS from everywhere
+* use let's encrypt to generate certificates and connect to the NAS with HTTPS only
+* use 2 factor auth
+* install apps on it, like owncloud (drobox clone)...
+* a webserver with mysql and a wordpress instance (for my wedding)...
+* a mail server for my custom domain ...
+* a DLNA for video streaming
+* SSH access with no password
+* SAMBA, SFTP, etc for network devices,
+* an italian proxy to watch football matches from abroad (go Napoli!)
+* ... and whatever else you may ever need!

+I did not expect to learn that much when I first bought my NAS, but yes, after watching the journey